Skip to content

 1. Coral Bleaching Restoration in Micronesia

 Coral bleaching, caused by the loss of photosynthetic zooxanthellae under thermal stress, has escalated in frequency and severity over the last four decades.
-In Micronesia, the IMARCS team—in collaboration with the Kosae Clam Farm—is testing whether zooxanthellae sourced from giant clams can accelerate recovery of bleached corals.
+The IMARCS team is testing samples collected in Micronesia, utilizing our University of Barcelona lab, whether zooxanthellae sourced from giant clams can accelerate recovery of bleached corals.
+Our goal is to determine whether clam-derived zooxanthellae can improve thermal tolerance of corals and potentially reverse coral bleaching, paving the way for scalable mass-bleaching recovery.

 general---Imarcs----Aquarium---Clams-38